MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

    :::image type="content" border="true" source="media/howto-register-passwordless-passkey-direct-android/android-account-added.png" alt-text="Screenshot of an account added to Microsoft Authenticator for Android devices.":::

-1. Authenticator sets up passkey, passwordless, and MFA for sign in according to your work or school account policies.
+1. Authenticator sets up passkey, passwordless, and MFA for sign-in according to your work or school account policies.
 Tap your account to see details, including your new passkey.

 ### Passkey registration from Security info (iOS)